pluginever/wc-min-max-quantities/readme.txt

 2. Global settings

 == Changelog ==
+= 2.1.1 (16th Apr 2025) =
+- Compatibility: Checked compatibility with the latest version of WordPress and WooCommerce.

 = 2.1.0 (9th Apr 2025) =
 - Fix: Remove the unused notices from the plugin.